 Another natural but less conventional way to kill spider mites is to introduce a natural predator to your orchids.

 Hey, before you click out of this article saying, “no way am I buying an insect and releasing in inside,” hear me out.
 This one is actually cute: ladybugs.
-You can purchase ladybugs online and introduce them in your orchid collection.
+You can purchase ladybugs online “Bug Sales” is a brand that has a great value for the price (Affiliate Link).
+Introduce them slowly in your orchid collection.
 They will eat the spider mites and mealy bugs, too.
 It’s a natural way to control the infestation, and add a little charm to your collection.

 3. Sphagnum Moss Bugs: Aphids